Israel: A Simple Guide to the Most Misunderstood Country on Earth: Reception

 Israel: A Simple Guide To The Most Misunderstood Country On Earth was the fourth book in the New York Times paperback bestseller list of October 2023.
 According to The Jerusalem Post, Tishby gives a well-researched overview of her country "that will surprise even Jewish history aficionados."
 In May 2021, Amazon's charts ranked the book as the number one bestseller in the categories of Middle Eastern Politics, Historical Middle East Biographies, and Israel & Palestine History.
-Jewish Book Council states that "Tishby presents key talking points on key issues in an energetic and engaging way, relevant for newbies and seasoned advocates alike."
+Joy Getnick for the Jewish Book Council stated that "Tishby presents key talking points on key issues in an energetic and engaging way, relevant for newbies and seasoned advocates alike."
 The Jerusalem Post states that the book's liberal accent on Zionism and modern Israeli history downplays the connection of Jewish history to their "ancestral homeland", while maintaining that the book "is a useful resource for young adults and open-minded liberals of all ages interested in the realities and intricacies of modern Israel."

 The Guardian offered a more negative review, describing Tishby as invoking "tired caricatures of Palestinians and Arabs that are dismissive if not mildly racist," and criticizing her for not engaging more with the Palestinian narrative: "she celebrates Jewish refugeedom, but her 'intrepid curiosity' is not extended to Palestinians, whose identity and history she often dismisses, and whom she rarely speaks with".